GeyserMC/GeyserWiki/CONTRIBUTING.md

           url: "page/pagetitle/#headerLink"
 ```

-### GeyserWiki  development setup locally on Windows.
+### GeyserWiki development - Local deployment on Windows.

-* Download Ruby and Take the Ruby+Devkit from this page; https://rubyinstaller.org/downloads/
+* Download and install Ruby using the Ruby+Devkit from https://rubyinstaller.org/downloads/.

-* Once installed you will have to Run 'ridk install', this will open the RubyInstaller console.
+* Once installed, run 'ridk install' in console to open the RubyInstaller.
-Recommend choosing option 3; MSYS and MINGW after that ruby has been installed.
+For this usecase, it is recommended to choose the third option, "MSYS and MINGW".
+After that, the Ruby installation is completed.

 * Open the GeyserWiki folder in VScode, in terminal you will have to install the bundle first 'bundle install' command.
 installing for the first time can take a while.

-* Once installed you can now start the server locally with command 'bundle exec jekyll serve'
+* Once installed, you can start the webserver locally with the 'bundle exec jekyll serve' command in the VSC terminal.